MichaelRWolf/wendy-ai/notes-from-google-doc.md

 ---
 ✨ ChatGPT said:

-You’ve got the concept exactly right — the only tweak is how we’ll package it so it’s both human-friendly and machine-readable when you drop it into your BLOOM _AI_Core.
+You've got the concept exactly right — the only tweak is how we'll package it so it's both human-friendly and machine-readable when you drop it into your BLOOM _AI_Core.

-🌿 Here’s how each processed session will look when I send it back
+🌿 Here's how each processed session will look when I send it back

-At the very top I’ll include a clear file-label header, then the three “sub-files” separated by simple code-style dividers.
+At the very top I'll include a clear file-label header, then the three "sub-files" separated by simple code-style dividers.

-You’ll literally be able to copy-paste the entire message into one .txt document and store it anywhere (or, if you prefer, split it into separate files later — same data either way).
+You'll literally be able to copy-paste the entire message into one .txt document and store it anywhere (or, if you prefer, split it into separate files later — same data either way).

 ✅ Top-level label line
 === SESSION PACKAGE: 2022-07-29_MysticRevolution_Ep01 ===

 🗂 1.
 Full transcript (both voices)
 === FILE: 2022-07-29_inner-strength-sovereignty_transcript.txt ===
-[full conversation text with “WENDY:” and “SUSANA:” clearly marked,
+[full conversation text with "WENDY:" and "SUSANA:" clearly marked,

 plus timestamps or scene breaks as they appear]

 🌸 2.
 Wendy-only extract
 === FILE: 2022-07-29_inner-strength-sovereignty_wendy-extract.txt ===